Jzhyang1/Monomer/Use.md

 The command line interface can be used for [shell scripts](#Shell%20Scripts), executing a Monomer file via [interpreter](###Interpreter), or compiling a Monomer file

 ### Shell Scripts
-To initiate a shell environment, enter the following into the command line.
+The shell environment is where code can be inputted into the command line and the command line will respond  To initiate a shell environment, enter the following into the command line.

     Mono shell